gwdevhub/GWToolboxpp/docs/index.md

 layout: default
 ---

-> IMPORTANT: Toolbox version 2.11 is released, however since usually the update is performed by toolbox itself, which probably crashes your game, you'll have to update manually.
-To do so, download the new GWToolbox.dll from [here](https://github.com/HasKha/GWToolboxpp/releases/tag/2.11_Release) and replace your file in `C:\Users\%USERNAME%\AppData\Local\GWToolboxpp`.
-Make sure to check the patch notes there as well!
+> IMPORTANT: Toolbox version 2.12 is released, you can download the new GWToolbox.dll [here](https://github.com/HasKha/GWToolboxpp/releases/tag/2.12_Release).
+We also released a new launcher that you can download [here](https://github.com/HasKha/GWToolboxpp/releases/download/2.12_Release/GWToolbox.exe).
+The new launcher will update the dll automatically.

 # What is GWToolbox++?
 GWToolbox++ (or just *toolbox*), is a collection of several tools and enhancements for the original Guild Wars.
 It adds features that should exist in a modern game and tools to visualize information and improve the player experience.